K-H-Rayhan/nextjs-animated-slider/README.md

 ## 📦 Installation

 To go with the latest version please copy and past in your terminal the following steps:
+⚠️❗ <b>Take into ocnsideration I'm working on Node version 18.17.1 </b>
 ```bash
 git clone https://github.com/K-H-Rayhan/nextjs-animated-slider.git
 ```